 Early this fall Microsoft announced that 125,000 organizations in 181 markets use Microsoft Teams, its group-chat tool that competes against Slack.
 That's up from 30,000 organizations in 145 markets at the beginning of this year.

-Clearly, Teams is making inroads with the enterprise.
-And it's doing so because within Office 365 this is a new approach of communicating and collaborating.
-It enables organizations to work faster and more effectively by pivoting the communications experience by project and topic, instead of by people and meetings.
+Clearly, Teams usage is making inroads with the enterprise.
+And it's doing so because within Office 365 this is a new way for users to get communicating and collaborating.
+It enables teams within organizations to work faster and use their time more effectively.
+With the Microsoft Teams service, users can pivot their communications channels by project and topic, instead of by people and meetings.

 What Benefits can you Expect from Microsoft Teams?

-The chat element to Teams is a helpful capability when working on projects or discussing certain topics among team members, as anybody who has ever used Slack or another team chat tool knows.
+The chat element to Microsoft Teams is a helpful capability for users when working on projects or discussing certain topics among team members.
+Anybody who has ever used Slack or another team chat service knows how useful this is.
 Teams also allows you to aggregate related content from other sources for inclusion in your Teams channel.
-So, instead of forcing you to move your SharePoint document libraries, OneNote notes, OneDrive files, or other Office 365 content, Teams allows you to just add a pointer to it from within the team channel.
+So, instead of forcing users move SharePoint document libraries, OneNote notes, OneDrive files, or other Office 365 content, Microsoft Teams allows them to just add a pointer to it from within the team channel.
 And you can do the same for content accessed through third-party applications like Asana for project/task management.